Comprehensive Review Real Customer Analysis

 Midsole: This is the star of the show.
 You get a thick stack of FuelCell foam for softness, but it's caged with a polyurethane rim (ENCAP) to keep you stable.
 It's a clever way to give you that soft, squishy feeling without making your ankles roll all over the place.

-Outsole: Here is where it gets a bit tricky.
-The outsole uses blown rubber, but because the foam above it is so soft and flexible, the tread can stretch and drag in ways previous models didn't.
-This has led to some reports of the outsole chipping or crumbling prematurely.
+Outsole: This is where things get tricky.
+The outsole uses blown rubber, but because the foam above it is soft and flexible, the tread can stretch and drag in ways previous models didn’t.
+That’s part of why there are reports of the outsole chipping or crumbling earlier than expected.

 Weight: For a chunky lifestyle shoe, it's deceptively light, weighing in around 375g to 390g depending on the size.
 It doesn't feel like a brick on your foot.